🧭 Focusing on Independent Retail as a Strategy to Expand Your Brand into Channels Beyond Amazon

 After 12 months:

-• You’ve validated your pricing and packaging
+• You validated your pricing and packaging

-• You’ve cleaned up your ops
+• You cleaned up your ops and learned how to scale the channel

-• You’ve got testimonials from real buyers
+• You got testimonials from real buyers

 🔜 What’s Next?

-For now, if you’re considering a retail expansion and want help mapping out the stages, feel free to reach out.
+If you’re considering a retail expansion and want help mapping out the stages, feel free to reach out.
 I work with Amazon and DTC-native brands to make smart, scalable moves into retail—with fewer mistakes and faster wins.

 Let’s get your brand off the screen and onto the shelf.